How are Car Transport Costs Calculated?

 Many companies typically require that customers remove all personal belongings from the interior of their cars (and even from the exteriors, since things like spoilers or hood ornaments are easily damaged).

-When considering the overall price, keep in mind, you might have to pay for this cargo to be transported too.
+When considering the overall price of a car transport service, keep in mind, you might have to pay for these goods to be transported too.
 It might not be much but you should definitely consider it in the overall price.

-When you have to ship a car, distance is most likely one of the main factors in determining the price.
+When you have to ship a car, distance is one of the main factors in determining the price.
 Where will your car be picked up, and where will it be delivered?

 While distance is often a hassle when it comes to vehicle transport, it’s also one of the reasons why so many people choose to ship their cars in the first place.